3dgopnik/comfyui-arena-suite/docs/en/index.md

 For socket-level guidance refer to the [Nodes](nodes.md) reference.

 The English documentation is under preparation.
-Please refer to the Russian guide in `../ru/index.md` for the most up-to-date instructions.
+Please refer to the Russian guide in `../ru/index.md` for up-to-date instructions.

 ---

 [Next: Quickstart →](quickstart.md)